kevinchannon/wite/README.md

 ```

 ### `split`
-You can tell `split` a specific chracter that you want to split on:
+You can tell `split` a specific character that you want to split on:

 ```
 const auto csv_row = { "1.618,2.718,3.142" };